 The breast is swollen, but the pain is much less compared to a breast enlargement surgery with implants.
-What could disturb you more is the donor area from which we drew the fat.
+What could disturb you more is the donor area from which we harvested the fat.

 Yes.
 The fat becomes part of the structure of the breast and there is no problem if you place an implant later in case you would like to have more volume.

 Yes, but you should note that we cannot place fat in the space left by the implant because the cells do not hold the fat.
 Part of the fat can be transplanted and the rest can be done in the second or even the third time.
-You should also note that the volume we achieve will be less.
+You should also note that the volume and projection of the breast that we achieve will be less.